openshift/assisted-service/README.md

 For OpenShift users, look at the service deployment options on OpenShift platform.

+### Deploy Monitoring

+This will allow you to deploy Prometheus and Grafana already integrated with Assisted installer:

+- On Minikube

+    ~~~sh
+    ## Step by step
+    make deploy-olm
+    make deploy-prometheus
+    make deploy-grafana

+    ## Or just all-in
+    make deploy-monitoring
+    ~~~

+- On Openshift

+    ~~~sh
+    ## Step by step
+    make deploy-prometheus TARGET=oc-ingress
+    make deploy-grafana TARGET=oc-ingress

+    ## Or just all-in
+    make deploy-monitoring TARGET=oc-ingress
+    ~~~

 ### Deploy by tag

 This feature is for internal usage and not recommended to use by external users.